 Below we provide some useful tips on what to include in your application portfolio.
 Since there is no set ‘checklist’, if you do not have all of the suggested elements, we still encourage you to apply.

 - Include a range of work demonstrating creativity in its broadest sense.
-If you can, provide examples of applied design, typography, digital skills and photography.
+If you can, provide examples of applied design, typography and digital skills.

 - Provide examples of drawing skills in a range of different mediums.